Shakti Mills gang rape: Verdict and sentencing

 On 20 March 2014, the sessions court convicted all five adult accused on 13 counts, including gang rape, destruction of evidence, wrongful restraint, assault, common intention, unnatural sex, criminal conspiracy of the IPC and certain Sections of the Information Technology Act.
 "These accused have a criminal tendency and should be awarded strictest of punishment, which will serve as a deterrent," special public prosecutor Ujjwal Nikam told the court.
 Vijay Jadhav, Mohammad Qasim Shaikh, and Mohammad Salim Ansari, were convicted in both the gang rape cases, while Siraj Khan and Mohammad Ashfaque Shaikh were found guilty in the photojournalist and telephone operator cases respectively.

 On 21 March, the Mumbai sessions court awarded life sentences to four of the accused in the telephone operator case.
 Principal Sessions judge Shalini Phansalkar-Joshi said, "The manner in which the offence was committed reflects the depravity of the accused.
 The crime was not an impulsive act, but the premeditated outcome of a criminal conspiracy.
 They sexually ravished the girl and left her in a pathetic state.
 A proper signal has to be sent out to society.
 Even if in this case the accused are not reformed, others like them will be deterred.
 In some cases, mercy is justified.
 But in this case it would be misplaced and would be a mockery of justice".

-Following the conviction of the three repeat offenders (Vijay Jadhav, Qasim Bengali, and Mohammed Salim Ansari) in both gang rapes, on 4 April prosecutor Nikam moved an application to add charges against them under section 376E of the IPC, which provides for the death sentence for repeated rape convictions.
+Following the conviction of the three repeat offenders (Vijay Jadhav, Qasim, and Mohammed Salim Ansari) in both gang rapes, on 4 April prosecutor Nikam moved an application to add charges against them under section 376E of the IPC, which provides for the death sentence for repeated rape convictions.
 The section was introduced by the Criminal Law (Amendment) Act in 2013, in the aftermath of the 2012 Delhi gang rape.
 Demanding the death penalty, Nikam told the court, "The accused are sex-starved goons in shape of humans.
 They deserve maximum sentence.
 Any leniency shown to the accused would be a mockery of justice.
 Their crime has shocked collective consciousness."

 On 4 April 2014, the court awarded the death penalty to the three repeat offenders in the photojournalist rape case.
 This was the first time that rapists in India were given death sentences under section 376E of the IPC.
 Siraj Khan, the other convict in the photojournalist case, was sentenced to life imprisonment.